 - Drain excess water from the potatoes (Photo 6)

-- Add duck fat to pan (Photo 7)
+- Add duck fat to pan or roasting tin (Photo 7)

 - Heat the duck fat in the oven (Photo 8)

-- Allow the duck fat to become hot (Photo 9)
+- Allow the duck fat to heat through (Photo 9)

-- Add the potatoes to the duck fat (Photo 10)
+- Place potatoes into the duck fat in a single layer (Photo 10)

 - Cook in the duck fat for 20 mins (Photo 11)